DavidRolfs/intro-week-3-code-review-ping-pong/readme.md

 #### By _**David Rolfs**_

 ## Description
-Web application that takes a user inputed number returns a list of number counting to it.
+Web application that takes a user inputed number and returns a list of number counting to it.
 Numbers divisible by 3 are replaced with "ping", Numbers divisible by 5 are replaced with "pong", Numbers divisible by 15 are replaced with "ping-pong".

 | Description  | Input Example | Output Example |